Prologue – Cowboys & Indians Play (Maida Withers)

 (1992) February 7 & 8 – Dance for the Earth concert, Thomas Jefferson Community Center Theatre, Arlington, Virginia, USA

-Prologue: Cowboys and Indians Play is a solo performance of dance and spoken text written and performed by Maida Withers – her view of the west as a cowgirl and as the great granddaughter of pioneering settlers in Utah.
+Prologue: Cowboys and Indians Play is a solo performance of dance and spoken text written and performed by Maida Withers – her view of the “west” as a cowgirl, the great granddaughter of pioneering settlers in Utah.
 Prologue presents the wit that underlies many of Withers’ works – a combination of hopefulness and cynicism about humans and the earth.
+Maida was born in Kanab, Utah, the small red-earth/dark sky Utah town on the Arizona border that was home for the earliest Hollywood Western Movies (Cowboys and Indian movies).
+Kanab was referred to as “Little Hollywood.”
+Prologue provides an opportunity for audiences to know Maida in an engaging and personal manner as she speaks and interacts with them.
+Withers Prologue script is available here and in the Dance Construction Company data archive.

 Artists and Collaborators